rabdullahshahid/Tic-Tac-Toe/README.md

 Feel free to contribute to this project by submitting issues or pull requests.
 Your contributions are welcome!

 ## License
-This project is open-source and available under the MIT License.
+This project is open-source .